-Nigeria’s current foreign exchange crisis appears to be shaking the country’s economy to its foundation as Deposit Money Banks (DMBs) are currently batting with Dollar shortages.
+Nigeria’s current foreign exchange crisis appears to be shaking its economy and foundation as Deposit Money Banks (DMBs) are battling dollar shortages.

 This was even as domiciliary account holders and recipients of diaspora remittances appear to be the most affected.

-Daily Sun reports the development could pose a threat to the $10.11 billion diaspora remittances from Nigerians received between January and June 2022, representing a 9.6 per cent increase compared to $9.23 billion recorded in the corresponding period of 2021.
+Daily Sun reports that the development could threaten the $10.11 billion diaspora remittances from Nigerians received between January and June 2022, representing a 9.6 percent increase compared to the $9.23 billion recorded in the corresponding period of 2021.

-Some bank customers who spoke to Daily Sun said since last week, they have been unable to withdraw foreign exchange in their domiciliary accounts while those with families and friends abroad cannot equally access Dollars sent to them.
+Some bank customers who spoke to Daily Sun said that since last week, they have been unable to withdraw foreign exchange in their domiciliary accounts.
+At the same time, those with families and friends abroad cannot equally access the dollars sent to them.

-He said his efforts to access the $5000 in his account have proved abortive since Tuesday, as only $1,500 was released to him after visiting three different branches of the bank.
+He said his efforts to access the $5000 in his account have been abortive since Tuesday, as only $1,500 was released to him after he visited three different branches of the bank.

-‘‘I set out as early as 8am yesterday morning to be among the first set of customers that would be attended to but what I experienced shocked me.
-The teller at the Iju road branch of the bank told me I cannot access above $1,000 because there are no funds to match my request.
+‘‘I set out as early as 8am yesterday morning to be among the first customers to be attended to, but what I experienced shocked me.
+The teller at the Iju Road branch of the bank told me I could not access above $1,000 because there were no funds to match my request.
 I had no choice but to collect it.

-The greatest shocker was at the bank’s Allen Avenue Branch in Ikeja where I was told I could not get above $100.
-From there I went to the Adeniyi Jones branch where I was paid $200 and finally to the U-turn branch on Lagos-Abeokuta Expressway where I got another $300.
+The greatest shocker was at the bank’s Allen Avenue Branch in Ikeja, where I was told I could not get above $100.
+From there, I went to the Adeniyi Jones branch, where I was paid $200, and finally to the U-turn branch on the Lagos-Abeokuta Expressway, where I got another $300.

 REPORTERS AT LARGE earlier reported that at least eight Bureau de Change (BDC) operators have been arrested following the Economic and Financial Crimes Commission (EFCC) raid on the Wapa forex market in Kano.